MacoskoLab/slideseq-tools/README.md

 Submit a request to the pipeline: python run_pipeline.py manifest_file

+Notice:
-Notice: an email from slideseq@broadinstitute.org will be sent to you if email_address is specified in the manifest file when the submission is received, the workflow finishes, and/or any job fails.
+1) an email from slideseq@broadinstitute.org will be sent to you if email_address is specified in the manifest file when the submission is received, the workflow finishes, and/or any job fails.
+2) in order to speed up the process of NovaSeq data and NovaSeq S4 data, the pipeline splits each lane into a few slices, and runs the alignment steps on the slices parallelly and combines the alignment outputs together.

 # Manifest

-flowcell_directory      Specify the directory of the Illumina BCL files that will be used as input
+flowcell_directory: specify the directory of the Illumina BCL files that will be used as input

-output_folder			Specify the directory where the output files will be saved.
+output_folder: specify the directory where the output files will be saved.
 Its parent directory must exist

-library_folder			Specify the directory where the alignment and barcode matching outputs are saved.
+library_folder: specify the directory where the alignment and barcode matching outputs are saved.
 Default value: output_folder/libraries

-dropseq_folder			Specify the directory of the Drop-seq tools
+dropseq_folder: specify the directory of the Drop-seq tools

-picard_folder			Specify the directory of the Picard tool
+picard_folder: specify the directory of the Picard tool

-STAR_folder				Specify the directory of the STAR aligner
+STAR_folder: specify the directory of the STAR aligner

-scripts_folder			Specify the directory of the pipeline scripts
+scripts_folder: specify the directory of the pipeline scripts

-temp_folder				Specify the directory where the temporary files will be saved.
+temp_folder: specify the directory where the temporary files will be saved.
 Default value: output_folder/tmp

-flowcell_barcode		Specify the flowcell barcode that will be used as part of the output folder and file names
+flowcell_barcode: specify the flowcell barcode that will be used as part of the output folder and file names

-metadata_file			Specify the meta data file containing information including library, experiment_date, lane,
-						sample_barcode, bead_structure, estimated_num_cells, estimated_num_beads, reference,
-						locus_function_list, start_sequence, base_quality, min_transcripts_per_cell, run_barcodematching,
-						bead_barcode_file (see example.metadata.txt)
+metadata_file: specify the meta data file containing information including library, experiment_date, lane, sample_barcode, bead_structure, estimated_num_cells, estimated_num_beads, reference, locus_function_list, start_sequence, base_quality, min_transcripts_per_cell, run_barcodematching, bead_barcode_file (see example.metadata.txt)

-option_file				Specify the options for calling the Drop-seq tools (see options.txt)
+option_file: specify the options for calling the Drop-seq tools (see options.txt)

-illumina_platform		Specify the Illumina platform.
+illumina_platform: specify the Illumina platform.
 It could be MiniSeq, NextSeq, NovaSeq or NovaSeqS4.
 Default value is NextSeq

-email_address			Specify email address(es) for receiving message from the pipeline
+email_address: specify email address(es) for receiving message from the pipeline

-Notice: in order to speed up the process of NovaSeq data and NovaSeq S4 data, the pipeline splits each lane into a few slices, and runs the alignment steps on the slices parallelly and combines the alignment outputs together.